jyao410/appliaction_code_sample/README.md

 ## Coursework

 Mainly focus on the statistical analysis skills.
+I only uploaded some PDF files including some R code.

 ## RA and writing samples